 Participants engage with academics and professionals in the field to learn about cutting-edge ideas, such as AI applied to biology and healthcare.

-Applications for the 2019 summer program are now open!
+Applications for the 2020 summer program are available now!

 What is AI and UCSF AI4ALL?